 All 28 individuals named in the indictment were charged with conspiracy to violate the state Racketeer Influenced and Corrupt Organizations Act, or RICO, by participating in a pattern of illegal activity to obtain money and property.
 The Georgia law closely resembles its federal counterpart and was created with the aim of ensnaring large criminal organizations like the mafia.
 According to the Times, this is not the first time Willis has sought RICO charges: In 2014, the attorney argued that Atlanta public-school teachers accused of cheating on standardized tests were part of a racketeering conspiracy.
 In her investigation into Trump, she insinuated that the former president and his associates may have violated the state RICO law in their alleged attempts to commit election fraud in 2020.

-Later, following Thug’s May 9 arrest, he was charged with seven additional felonies after a reported police raid of his Buckhead home.
+Thug was later charged with seven additional felonies after a reported police raid of his Buckhead home following his May 9, 2022 arrest.
 The new charges include possession of drugs with intent to distribute, possession of firearms, and three counts of being a person employed or associated with a criminal street gang to conduct or participate in criminal gang activity through the commission of a crime, per documents reviewed by Vulture.

-On July 6, the New York Times reported that Judge Ural Glanville of Fulton County Superior Court ordered that defense lawyers are not to share witnesses contact information with their clients.
-Prosecution alleged that Thug and his associates were threatening witnesses and “that they fear not only for their own lives, but for their families’ lives should they testify.”
+The judge cited concerns about witness intimidation and the potential for additional criminal activity to deny both Thug and Gunna’s multiple bond requests.
+On July 6, 2022, the New York Times reported that Judge Ural Glanville of Fulton County Superior Court ordered that defense lawyers are not to share witnesses’ contact information with their clients.
+Prosecution alleged that Thug and his associates were threatening witnesses and “that they fear not only for their own lives but for their families’ lives should they testify.”
 Brian Steel, a lawyer for the defense, denied any witness tampering.
 “However, I cannot wait to receive the discovery,” he continued, “so that we can continue our march toward clearing an innocent man.”

-Gunna was denied bond for the second time on July 7, per Billboard, with Ural refusing to reconsider his original May 23 decision to deny Gunna’s bond.
-The rapper will likely remain in jail until his trial next year.
-Steve Sadow, Gunna’s co-lead counsel, said in a statement, “The prosecution again produced no evidence at all; instead, it chose to rely on vague and non-specific allegations and speculation through the statements of the prosecutor alone.
+Gunna was denied bond for the second time on July 7, 2022, per Billboard, with Judge Glanville refusing to reconsider his original May 23, 2022 decision to deny Gunna’s bond.
+Steve Sadow, Gunna’s co-lead counsel, said in a statement, “The prosecution again produced no evidence at all.
+Instead, it chose to rely on vague and nonspecific allegations and speculation through the statements of the prosecutor alone.
 Gunna deserves better from our justice system.”

 What does Lil Wayne have to do with the case?